vsoch/pipelib/docs/getting_started/user-guide.rst

        preprocess,
     )

-    # Createa a new pipeline and run
+    # Create a a new pipeline and run
     p = pipeline.Pipeline(steps)

     # We should expect orange and melon!